capitalaslash/turbulence_modeling/README.md

-# Installation instructions for OpenFOAM-11 on OpenSUSE leap 15.5
+# Installation instructions for OpenFOAM-11 on OpenSUSE Leap 15.5

 ## System requirements